AImageLab-zip/ToothFairy/ToothFairy2/algorithm/resources/README.md

-# Inside resources/some_resource.txt
-This might be some resource you would require to do a forward pass.
-For instance: some weights for your model.
+You can add in this folder anything you require to include in the Docker i.e., model's weights or additional python files